riturazzz/riturazzz/README.md

 ### Namaste hackers,

-I identify myself as `hacker`, my pronoun is White-Hat.
+I identify myself as hacker, my pronoun is 'the one who will not hack someone's social media for you'.

 I work professionally as a `Full-Stack Web Application Developer`.